|Photo by Kubica & Nguyen|

 Extremely large (aka high-performance) computing systems have become critical instruments in the world's grandest scientific and engineering challenges.
 Designed, built and managed by computer scientists and engineers, these systems' principal users are experts from other domains.
-I study the theory and practice of system software that make large, complex computer systems accessible to computer systems non-experts: we explore the performance, scalability and reliability issues that abound in large scale computing environments.
+We study the theory and practice of system software that make large, complex computer systems accessible to computer systems non-experts.
+More specifically, we explore the performance, scalability and reliability issues that abound in large scale computing environments.

 - Ph.D., University of Wisconsin, December 2008.

 - Associate Professor, University of New Mexico, 2015-2017.

 - Assistant Professor, University of New Mexico, 2009-2015.

 - ACM Distinguished Speaker ♦ IEEE Senior member ♦ Two R&D 100 Awards (2011 and 1999) ♦ Intel Ph.D.
 Fellow (2006-2008).